USD ($)

 A class map is defined to match the web traffic ACL, and a policy map is created to inspect HTTP and HTTPS traffic.
 The policy is then applied to the outside interface, and the access-group command applies the blocking ACL to the outside interface.

-Access points (APs) are the wireless network hardware devices that are used to send Wi-Fi signals for providing wireless connectivity to the wireless devices in a specified area.
+Wireless Access points (WAPs) are the wireless network hardware devices that are used to send Wi-Fi signals for providing wireless connectivity to the wireless devices in a specified area.
 They act as a bridge between wireless devices and the wired network infrastructure.

 The picture below is the Cisco Wireless Aironet 3600 series access points.